venkpod/java-test/README.md

 # Fun-Times
-Fun things and other challenges
+A collection of challenges from along the way